Self phase-matched broadband amplification with a left-handed Josephson transmission line: Discussion

 \section{Discussion}

-In summary, we have presented a left-handed J-TWPA platform which achieves low noise broadband amplification via autonomous phase matching enabled by the opposing signs of group and phase velocity in a left-handed Josephson transmission line (JTL).
+In summary, we have presented a natively phase-matched left-handed J-TWPA platform which achieves low noise broadband amplification by exploiting the opposing signs of group and phase velocity in a left-handed Josephson transmission line (JTL).
 The simplicity of the proposed design precludes the need for any complicated circuit or nonlinearity engineering, significantly easing the fabrication of J-TWPA devices.
 In addition, it supports unique features such as existence of a reversed dispersion regime that can realize flat broadband gain by simply changing the operation frequency and employing non-degenerate pumps.

 The principles developed in our work considerably expand the design landscape of generic traveling-wave amplifiers.
 Further, they provide a framework to inform design vs operational trade-offs, such as maximum gain at specific frequencies vs constant gain over wide bandwidths, in a given (right-handed vs left-handed) metamaterial platform.
 We elucidate this in Fig.~\ref{Fig:fig5} that incorporates several insights generated during the course of this research to present a unified view of several J-TWPA designs, each of which can be placed in the relevant quadrant depending on the relative sign difference between linear ($\Delta k_L$) and nonlinear ($\Delta k_{NL}$) wave vector mismatch.
 The aim of J-TWPA engineering is to be in the white quadrants of Fig.~\ref{Fig:fig5}, where perfect phase matching can be realized via optimization of design and/or operation of a given device.
 The `bare' left-handed J-TWPA already lies in a favorable quadrant in this plane, unlike the `bare' right-handed J-TWPA; a potential means to move between these quadrants is to modify the nonlinear phase contribution by means of engineering the Josephson nonlinearity, such as those employed in Refs.~\cite{Bell2015} and \cite{Ranadive2021}, though at the cost of more involved designs that employ flux-tunable Josephson circuits [Fig.~\ref{Fig:design}(d)].